blocknative/web3-onboard/packages/walletconnect/README.md

   connectFirstChainId?: boolean // if true, connects to the first network chain provided } & (
   | {
-      version?: 1
+      /**
+       * Defaults to version: 1 - this behavior will be deprecated after the WalletConnect v1 sunset */ version?: 1
     }
   | {